Corporate & Commercial

-Branch Office vs Subsidiary in Turkey: Strategic Market Entry for MNCs in 2026
+Branch vs Subsidiary in Turkey: 2026 MNC Entry Guide

 Branch office vs subsidiary in Turkey is one of the most consequential strategic decisions facing multinational corporations, foreign-controlled groups, and high-net-worth principals preparing to deploy capital into the Turkish market.
 The choice between a Turkish subsidiary, a branch of a foreign parent, and a liaison (representation) office is not a matter of administrative preference — it determines corporate tax exposure, shareholder liability, profit repatriation efficiency, procurement eligibility, and the enforceability of contracts signed in Turkey.
 Under the Turkish Commercial Code (TCC) No. 6102 and Foreign Direct Investment Law No. 4875, each entry mode operates within a distinct regulatory perimeter, and the wrong structural choice at the outset can cost a group years of remediation and millions in avoidable tax leakage.